KlemenVovk/ids-scraping/README.md

 There are 100 quotes total.
 The above links only differ by how the data (quotes) are loaded.
 Even the quotes are the same and in the same order.

 **The solutions for sources 1.
-2. and 3. are available in the corresponding numbered folders.**
+2. and 3. are available in the correspondingly numbered folders in this repo.**

 The results, regardless of the method used for scraping should be saved as a JSON file, containing all 100 quotes: